usabilla/api-go/README.md

     go run main.go key secret

-You will get feedback items for each button.
+You will get all feedback items for each button.

-You can find a more detailed example [here](example/main.go), which you can run form the root directory of the project as
+The project includes a more detailed [example](example/main.go), which you can run form the root directory of the project as

     go run example/main.go key secret